Tilted Towers

 Tilted Towers is a location in the battle royale third-person shooter video game Fortnite Battle Royale.
 First introduced in a January 2018 update, it is a city composed of numerous destructible skyscrapers and streets.
 Located near the center of the map, and featuring the most loot out of any other location in the game, Tilted Towers was often the most popular location in Fortnite with many players going there during each game.
 It went through numerous iterations since its introduction in January 2018, sometimes being removed from the game entirely.
-As of January 2025, it is only present in the game's "Reload" and "OG" gamemodes.
+As of January 2025, it is only present in the game's "Reload" and "OG" game modes.
 Critics have had generally negative opinions on Tilted Towers, criticizing its popularity for causing disruptions in gameplay.
 It is widely considered the most iconic location in the game's history.

 Design

-Tilted Towers was a small city location in Fortnite: Battle Royale, and a current location in Fortnite Reload.
+Tilted Towers was a small city location in Fortnite: Battle Royale, and a current location in Fortnite OG and Fortnite Reload.
 Located near the center of the map, the city is composed of several large skyscrapers with cramped interiors, each consisting of several stories, the tallest of which is a large clock tower.
 Due to their height, each building provided an advantage to players that are able to stay on their rooftops and had sniper rifles in their inventory against other players in the location.
 Buildings in Tilted Towers, however, per the mechanics of Fortnite: Battle Royale, are also destructible by anyone, with it being possible for the entire location to be flattened.

 Alongside being near the center of the Battle Royale map, Tilted Towers has the most loot out of any other location in the game, and was consequently an incredibly popular destination, with many players each game landing at Tilted Towers.
 Combined with the location consisting of mostly skyscrapers that provided high ground against other players, combat in the location was often tense, and players are typically shot at from unpredictable locations outside of their field of view.
 Landing at Tilted Towers was considered to be risky due to its popularity, but rewarding as the location provided players with enough loot to reach the end of the game.

 Several iterations of Tilted Towers have existed throughout the game's history.
-These iterations include Neo Tilted, a futuristic metropolis inspired by the setting of animes such as Akira (which took place in "Neo-Tokyo"); Tilted Town, a wild-west themed town where the building and breaking mechanics were disabled and the size of the location was slightly reduced; Salty Towers, a desert location that combined Tilted Towers with another Fortnite: Battle Royale location Salty Springs; and Tainted Towers, a version of Tilted Towers that had the surrounding area colored grey and some buildings consumed by an entity known as the "Chrome".
+These iterations include Neo Tilted, a futuristic metropolis inspired by the setting of anime such as Akira (which took place in "Neo-Tokyo"); Tilted Town, a wild-west themed town where the building and breaking mechanics were disabled and the size of the location was slightly reduced; Salty Towers, a desert location that combined Tilted Towers with another Fortnite: Battle Royale location Salty Springs; and Tainted Towers, a version of Tilted Towers that had the surrounding area colored grey and some buildings consumed by an entity known as the "Chrome".